kalsloos/ai-toolkit-helper/README.md

 - **Florence-2 Integration**: Leverage Microsoft's Florence-2 model for state-of-the-art image captioning.
 - **Automated Captioning**: Streamline the process of generating captions for your image datasets.
 - **Flexible Image Gallery**: Easily manage, view, and caption your dataset images through an intuitive interface.
+- **PNG Conversion**: Automatically convert all images in your dataset to PNG format for consistency.

 ### Streamlined Training Management
 - **Batch Training**: Set up and manage multiple training configurations for sequential execution.